Quantum illumination via quantum-enhanced sensing: noisy quantum-enhanced sensing

 \section{noisy quantum-enhanced sensing}

 Including thermal noise and loss, we manipulate the target sensitivity in noisy quantum-enhanced sensing.
-For mixed states, we utilize the QFI formula\cite{Paris} that is given by $H=2\sum_{nm}[|\langle\phi_n|(\partial_{\eta}\rho_{\eta})|_{\eta=0}|\phi_m\rangle|^2/(\lambda_n+\lambda_m)]$, where $(\partial_{\eta}\rho_{\eta})$ is the derivative of the output state $\rho_{\eta}$. $\lambda_m$ and $|\phi_m\rangle$ are the eigenvalues and the eigenstates of $\rho_{\eta=0}$, respectively.
+For mixed states, we utilize the QFI formula\cite{Paris} that is given by $H=\sum_{nm}\frac{2|\langle\phi_n|(\partial_{\eta}\rho_{\eta})|_{\eta=0}|\phi_m\rangle|^2}{(\lambda_n+\lambda_m)}$, where $(\partial_{\eta}\rho_{\eta})$ is the derivative of the output state $\rho_{\eta}$. $\lambda_m$ and $|\phi_m\rangle$ are the eigenvalues and the eigenstates of $\rho_{\eta=0}$, respectively.
 Note that a higher QFI represents a better target sensitivity.
-In Fig. 3 (a), we assume that the input mode $a$ experiences photon loss, where the input mode $b$ is in vacuum state and one of the output modes is discarded.
-Using the QFI formula, we obtain the maximum value of the QFI as $4N$, where $N$ is the mean photon number of the input mode $a$.
-In spite of preparing entangled states in the input modes $a$ and $c$, the non-interacting input mode $c$ does not contribute to the performance of the sensing.
-Thus, it is useless to prepare input entangled states in the input photon loss scenario.

-Instead of the vacuum state in an input mode $b$, we insert a thermal state into the input mode $b$ as a thermal noise effect.
-Based on the QFI of $\eta(\ll 1)$, we may consider a maximally entangled state $(1/\sqrt{N})\sum^{N-1}_{n=0}|n,n\rangle_{ac}$ but the maximally entangled state cannot beat the performance of a coherent state\cite{Sanz}.
-In Fig. 3 (a), here we consider another type of entangled states, i.e., $N$-photon entangled states\cite{Rafal} which are given by the formula, $\sum^N_{n=0}a_n|N-n,n\rangle_{ac}$, where $\sum^N_{n=0}|a_n|^2=1$.
-In the constraint of a total input state energy, we show that $N$-photon entangled states can beat the performance of a two-mode squeezed vacuum state regardless of the amount of thermal noise.
-The coefficients of the $N$-photon entangled states are optimized under different amount of thermal noises.
+In Fig. 2 (a), we insert a thermal state into the input mode $b$ as a thermal noise effect, and one of the output modes is discarded.
+Based on the QFI of $\eta(\ll 1)$\cite{Sanz}, we consider $N$-photon entangled states\cite{Rafal} which are given by the formula, $\sum^N_{n=0}a_n|N-n,n\rangle_{ac}$, where $\sum^N_{n=0}|a_n|^2=1$.
+We describe the generation scheme of the $N$-photon entangled states in Appendix A. In the constraint of a total input state energy, we show that $N$-photon entangled states can beat the performance of a TMSV state regardless of the amount of thermal noise.
+The gain in the QFI of the $N$-photon entangled state versus the QFI of the TMSV state increases with $N$, where the coefficients of the $N$-photon entangled states are optimized.

 The QFI of the $N$-photon entangled state is derived as